HSAFoundation/HSA-Runtime-AMD/README.md

 HSAIL-Runtime
 =============

 Contains the user-mode API interfaces and libraries necessary for host applications to launch compute kernels to available HSA components.
 This version is consistent with the 1.0 Provisional HSA Runtime Programmer's Reference Manual.
+See the HSA-docs repository at https://github.com/HSAFoundation/HSA-docs/wiki for more information regarding documentation and usage.

 Contents
 =============